PedroMDiniz/traceotools/README.md

 Copyright (C) 2010

 WARNING: This version of TraceoTools is for the current running version of TRACEO.
-If using the legacy (2015) version of TRACEO, runtraceo() won't work.
+If you are using the legacy (2015) version of TRACEO, runtraceo() won't work.
 Download the appropriate TraceoTools version or upgrade TRACEO via the link above.

 ## Plotting functions